BABrandes/IntegratedWidgets/README.md

 ### Thread Safety

-All widgets use Qt's signal/slot mechanism with queued connections to ensure thread-safe updates from observables to widgets.
+All widgets use Qt's signal/slot mechanism with queued connections to ensure thread-safe updates from nexpys to widgets.
 Observable changes from any thread are safely marshaled to the Qt GUI thread.

 ### Lifecycle Management

 IQT widgets automatically manage their lifecycle:

 1. **Initialization**: Creates controller, sets up data bindings
-2. **Active**: Bidirectional updates between observables and widgets
+2. **Active**: Bidirectional updates between nexpys and widgets
 3. **Disposal**: Clean disconnection, observers removed, resources freed

 ### Preventing Feedback Loops